-So, is it possible to avoid working with a company that might shut down one day?
-My immediate answer is NO. There are so many things out of your control, and even out of the company’s control to say it could never happen.
+Is it possible to avoid working with a company that might shut down one day?
+My immediate answer is NO. There are many things out of your control, and even out of the company’s control to say it could never happen.

 That being said, I would tell you to pick your company wisely.
-Do your homework before you join a network marketing company and don’t join a company that is less than five years old (just my thoughts).
+Do your homework before you join a network marketing company and don’t join a risky ground floor opportunity (just my thoughts).

-Furthermore, what can you do if your MLM Company closes its doors for good?
-As I see it, you really have three courses of action.
-That’s what I’m going to talk about in the rest of this post.
+What can you do if your MLM Company shuts down?
+As I see it, you have three courses of action.
+That’s what I’m going to talk about in the remainder of this post.

 After working with a company for any period of time, and it closes its doors, the distributor might have a bad taste for network marketing and vow never to do it again.